autoreduction/queue-processor/Documentation/Technical Documentation.md

 Some notifications are displayed automatically, such as when there is a failed reduction job, and these are not stored in the database as they are dependant on the displayed data.

+### Log Files

+The WebApp saves all log messages to `[WebAppRoot]/autoreduction.log`.

+The autoreduction service saves all log messages to `/var/log/autoreduction.log`.

+Note: Currently these logs aren't rotated so watch file sizes!

 ## Areas for Improvement

 ### Caching